dmd-program/art-design-course-resources/illustration-and-2d.md

 ## Project types

 * Branding and/or print design
-  * Design system or standards manual
+  * Design system or style guide
   * Logo design
   * Stationary or merchandise design
 * Posters and Infographics